Technical Cofounder Equity vs Fractional CTO

-Understanding equity distribution for technical cofounders - principles, standards, and how to structure fair ownership that aligns long-term interests.
+Understanding equity distribution for technical cofounders versus the Fractional CTO model - principles, standards, and how to choose the right approach for your startup.

 Core Principles of Technical Cofounder Equity